puppetlabs/puppetlabs-firewall/README.markdown

 ###SLES

 The `socket` parameter is not supported on SLES.
-In this release it will just cause straight iptables failures rather than clean errors.
+In this release it will cause the catalog to fail with iptables failures, rather than correctly warn you that the features are unusable.

 ###Oracle Linux 5

 The `socket` and `owner` parameters are unsupported on Oracle Linux 5, when the "Unbreakable" kernel is used.
 If you switch to the stock Redhat 5 kernel these work.
-In this release it will just cause straight iptables failures rather than clean errors.
+In this release it will cause the catalog to fail with iptables failures, rather than correct ly warn you that the features are unusable.

 ###Other